yopeng2025/CPP-Module-02/README.md

 # CPP Module 02 - Ad-hoc Polymorphism & Fixed-point Numbers

- **"An exploration of Fixed-point arithmetic, Operator Overloading, and the Orthodox Canonical Class Form in C++."**
+ **An exploration of Fixed-point arithmetic, Operator Overloading, and the Orthodox Canonical Class Form in C++.**